Chemit21/FitWorldProject/README.md

 On the blog page, I will have a blog post accompanied by a photo and an about me section with my photo saying a little about myself.

 User Stories
-As a potential client, and I want to inquire about training sessions, so that I can potentially book one or more in the future.
+As a potential client, I want to inquire about training sessions, so that I can potentially book one or more in the future.
-As a client, and I want to find articles related to health and fitness, so that I can be motivated to continue my health and fitness journey.
+As a client, I want to find articles related to health and fitness, so that I can be motivated to continue my health and fitness journey.
-As a potential customer, and I want to find out more details on your meal plans, so that I can find one that fits my needs.
+As a potential customer, I want to find out more details on your meal plans, so that I can find one that fits my needs.